elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

         B    10.101.100.15   10.101.100.1    255.255.255.0   Operable

-So let&#8217;s connect to the Fabric A:
+So let's connect to the Fabric A:

     p1-ucsm-A /org/service-profile # connect nxos a
     Cisco Nexus Operating System (NX-OS) Software